 ^{1.} Securitisation exposures include but are not restricted to liquidity facilities, other commitments and credit enhancements such as interest only strips, cash collateral accounts and other subordinated assets as well as direct assignments in the nature of sell-downs.
 The amounts are net of provisions.
 Credit enhancements have been stated at gross levels and not been adjusted for their utilisation.

 v.
-Risk weight bands break-up of securitisation exposures retained or purchased at September 30, 2020 e.
-Details of securitisation exposures in the trading book i.
-Aggregate amount of exposures securitised for which the Bank has retained some exposures subject to market risk at September 30, 2020
+Risk weight bands break-up of securitisation exposures retained or purchased at September 30, 2021